— — — — —

 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you from us, or by emailing us at [email protected].

-We may have to share your personal data with the following parties:
+We do share your personal data with third parties.

 How long we retain your data